United States Consumer Product Safety Commission: Budget and staff

-Leadership
+Leadership and Structure

-The commissioners of the CPSC are appointed by the U.S. president and with the consent of the U.S. Senate.
+The five commissioners of the CPSC are appointed by the U.S. president and with the consent of the U.S. Senate.
 As with some other U.S. federal independent agencies, commissioners are selected as members of political parties.
 Although the president is entitled by statute to select the chairman (with the consent of the Senate), no more than three commissioners may belong to the same party.
 Thus, the president is generally expected to consult with members of the opposite party in the Senate to select members of the commission from the opposite party.
 The commissioners (including the chairman) vote on selecting the vice chairman, who becomes acting chairman if the chairman’s term ends upon resignation or expiration.